AOriole/git-github/1_git_basic.md

 ```
 git log
-git log branch_A..branch_B : show commits on branch_A that are't on branch_B
+git log git : show commits on branch_A that are't on branch_B
 git log --follow file-name : show commits that changed file, even across renames
 git log branch_B...branch_A : show diff what is in branch_A thats not in branch_B
 git show[SHA] : show ay object in git in human readable form